SHIVAMAMBAH/OOPM/Introduction to OOP/README.md

   - Integrity
   - User friendliness
 - This forced softare engineers and industry to look for new approaches to software design and development.

+## Software Evolution

+**Ernest Tello**, a well-known writer in the field of AI, compared the evolution of softare technology to the growth of a tree.
+Like a tree, the software evolution has had distinct phases or "layers" of growth.
+These layers were built up one by one over the last five decades with each layer representing an improvement over the previous one.
+However, the analogy fails if we consider the life of these layers.
+In software systems, each of the layers continues to be functional, whereas in the case of tree, only the uppermost layer is functionl.